Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 The beautiful but treacherous reef-surrounded atolls have claimed many wrecks over the centuries.
 The most notable was the Batavia in 1629 which was wrecked on Morning Reef in the Wallabi group.
 The Dutch East Indies survivors made it to land, only to face a mutiny.
 Avid divers can explore the site although the dive is weather dependent and for experienced divers only.

-Guests on board the Coral Adventurer will enjoy beach landings, snorkelling and wildlife experiences during our excursions in the Abrolhos Islands and we will enjoy 24 hours exploring this natural wonder and rarely seen habitat.
+Guests will enjoy beach landings, snorkelling and wildlife experiences during our excursions in the Abrolhos Islands and we will enjoy 24 hours exploring this natural wonder and rarely seen habitat.

 Photo Credit: Darren Jew/Australian Geographic